kakyoism/kkappkit/README.md

 # kkAppKit

-A framework for building small Python GUI applications, based on [Tkinter](https://wiki.python.org/moin/TkInter)
+A code-generator for building small desktop applications with Python and [Tkinter](https://wiki.python.org/moin/TkInter)

 ## Design Goals
 Target app types
-- Small productivity tools that focus on a single task
+- Small desktop productivity tools
 - Proof-of-concept prototypes, demos, and tutorials

 End-User UX
 - Simple layout, e.g. all-vertical, endless-page
-- Supports offline and realtime control
+- Supports shoot-and-forget (oneshot) and realtime-control apps
 - Supports CLI and GUI
-- Supports parameter presets and per-parameter help doc
+- Supports some common app features such as presets and context help

 Dev UX
 - Supports frontend-backend decoupling
-- Ready-to-use compound widgets for solving common UI patterns
+- Ready-to-use widgets for solving common UI patterns
-- Simple declarative configuration with code generation
+- Simple declarative configuration that drives code generation
-- Minimum third-party dependencies
+- Minimum dependencies: The generated app will not depend on the kit and no code needs to be downloaded from PyPI

 ## How to work with kkappkit? (draft)
 - Dev use kkappkit to initialize an app project